alakeldev/home-taste-app/README.md

 - [Dj_database_url](https://pypi.org/project/dj-database-url/0.5.0/): to parse the database URL from the environment variables in Heroku.
 - [Psycopg2](https://pypi.org/project/psycopg2/): as an adaptor for Python and PostgreSQL databases.
 - [Allauth](https://allauth.org/): for authentication, registration, account management.
-- [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/): to style the forms.
+- [Crispy Forms & Crispy Bootstrap5](https://django-crispy-forms.readthedocs.io/en/latest/): to style the forms.
 - [djrichtextfield](https://pypi.org/project/django-richtextfield/): for handling rich text content.
+- [django resized](https://pypi.org/project/django-resized/): Resizes image origin to specified size and save it in 'WEBP' format.
 - [dj-cloudinary-storage](https://pypi.org/project/django-cloudinary-storage/): to facilitates integration with Cloudinary.
 - [Django](https://www.djangoproject.com/start/): as a main python framework for my project.
+- [Jinja2 - templating language](https://jinja.palletsprojects.com/en/3.1.x/): was used to simplify dynamic content generation, enhance security, and promote code organization in project templates.
 - [App.diagram-online](https://app.diagrams.net/): was used to create the database schema.
+- [Microsoft Outlook - SMTP settings](https://support.microsoft.com/en-us/office/pop-imap-and-smtp-settings-for-outlook-com-d088b986-291d-42b8-9564-9c414e2aa040): was used to send email to user (scenario: forgot password).
 - [Miro-online](https://miro.com/): was used to create the plan of the site navigation.
 - [Elephant-sql](https://www.elephantsql.com/): was used to create and access my PostgreSQL databases seamlessly.
 In addition to write sql commands to get tables and data inside of its SQL browser.